-Agency worker rights in the UK build up over time.
+As an agency worker in the UK, your rights build up over time.
 Some start on day one.
 Others kick in after 12 weeks.
-A few more arrive after two years.
-Since April 2026, the Fair Work Agency has handled enforcement.
+A few more only come into play after two years.
+Since April 2026, a new enforcement body has been there to enforce them.

-This guide covers each stage.
-It explains what you are entitled to, when you get it, and who has to make it happen.
-For a broader look at your employment protections, see our guide to umbrella contractor rights.
+This guide breaks down each stage, what you are entitled to, when it applies, and who has to act.
+For a broader look at your employment protections, see our guide to employment rights for umbrella workers.

 What rights do you get from day one?

 From your first day as an agency worker, three rights apply straight away.
-You get the National Living Wage.
-You can use the same workplace facilities as permanent staff.
-And your hirer must tell you about any permanent job vacancies.
-None of these rights need a qualifying period.
+You are entitled to the National Living Wage, you can use the same workplace facilities as permanent staff, and your hirer must tell you about permanent vacancies.
+There is no qualifying period for any of them.

 National Living Wage

 From April 2026, the National Living Wage is £12.71 per hour.
-If you are 21 or over, you cannot be paid less than this.
-Your umbrella company must show it clearly on your payslip.
-You should also see a breakdown of deductions on every pay period.
-If your net pay looks too low, check it with our umbrella pay calculator.
+If you are 21 or over, you cannot be paid less than that.
+Your umbrella company must show it on your payslip.
+You should also see a breakdown of deductions in every pay period.
+If your net pay looks too low, check it with our umbrella take-home calculator.

-Watch for deductions that look too high or too vague.
+Watch out for excessive deductions.
 Umbrella margins should be a fixed weekly fee, usually between £15 and £25.
-If the numbers do not make sense, ask for a full breakdown.
+If the deductions are large and unclear, ask for a full breakdown.

 Workplace facilities